 Official Language: Maori

 New Zealand scores fantastically across the board.
-They take #1 in three separate categories;
+They take the #1 spot in three separate categories;

 They’re also second in protecting minority investors.
 The lowest rating for New Zealand is 60th in trading across borders.